 Explore the effect of combining enlargements.

 The points P, Q, R and S are the midpoints of the edges of a convex quadrilateral.
 What do you notice about the quadrilateral PQRS as the convex quadrilateral changes?

-Explore the relationships between different paper sizes that make
+Explore the relationships between different paper sizes.

 Explain how the thirteen pieces making up the regular hexagon shown in the diagram can be re-assembled to form three smaller regular hexagons congruent to each other.

 L triominoes can fit together to make larger versions of themselves.
 Is every size possible to make in this way?

 Can you find the missing length?